 Lassa fever is an acute viral illness, transmitted to humans by rodents.
 It occurs in West Africa.
-Primary transmission can be prevented by avoiding contact with rodents, especially in regions where outbreaks occur.Read the Annual Epidemiological Report
+Primary transmission can be prevented by avoiding contact with rodents and their excrements, especially in regions in which outbreaks occur.